-Optoelectronics and Communication have been deemed as the 21st century revolutionary technologies that will create as enormous an impact as electronics did in the 20th century.
-This interdisciplinary M.Tech programme aims to generate trained professionals in the broad areas of optoelectronics and communications with an emphasis on networking, signal processing and VLSI technologies.
-One half of the courses are core papers and the other half are electives.
-This enables students to pursue areas in their areas of academic interest.
-The core courses give a strong background of science and engineering.
-These are supplemented with laboratory courses, enabling the students to take up project work in the second year.
-Students of this program undergo core training in optoelectronics, VLSI, Signal Processing and related communication technologies that have made them highly compatible and ubiquitous in leading industries and R&D organizations across the world.
+Optoelectronics and Communications are deemed as the 21st century revolutionary technologies that will create as enormous an impact as Electronics did in the 20th century.
+This interdisciplinary M.Tech. programme aims to generate trained professionals in the broad areas of Optoelectronics and Communications with an emphasis on Optical Communications and Optical Networking, Signal Processing, VLSI technologies, Computer Programming and Automation.
+One half of the courses are core papers and the other half are electives, enabling students to pursue their academic interests.
+The core courses provide a strong foundation in science and engineering which are supplemented by laboratory courses, enabling the students to take up project work in the second year.
+This training makes them highly compatible and ubiquitous in leading industries and R&D organizations across the world.

-The Project work taken up by the students in the fourth semester are done in collaboration with mentors from leading industries of the communication sector, provides as an ultimate training to apply the technologies learnt, serving as a heads up to face the industry requirements.
-Indeed, the industry related dissertation work is considered to be the highlight of this M. Tech. program.
+The Industry relevant project work taken up by the students in the second year is in collaboration with mentors from leading Networking, Communications and Semiconductor industries.
+It provides students with an ultimate training to apply the technologies learned, serving as a heads up to meet the industry requirements.

 - The candidate must have either passed or appeared for final exams of one of the following: - a.
 M.Sc.
 Physics, or - b.
-B.E. / B.Tech. with background in Electronics, Electrical, Communication, Instrumentation and Computer Science - Candidates with a Bachelor's degree in B.E. or B.Tech. (with background in Optics and Electromagnetic Theory) or a Master's Degree in Physics are eligible to apply - Age: Preferably below 28 years as of 31st May in the year of admission
+B.E. / B.Tech. with background in Electronics, Electrical, Communication, Instrumentation, Computer Science, Optics and Electromagnetic Theory - Candidates with valid GATE/CSIR/JEST score (2022/23) in relevant fields can appear directly to the second round of admission process "Technical Viva Voce Round". - Age: Preferably below 28 years as of 31st May in the year of admission

-Optoelectronics and Optoelectronic Sensors, Digital Communication Systems, Broadband Communication Networks, Elective I, Fiber Optic Components (Practical), Optoelectronics Lab (Practical), Algorithm Development Lab (Practical), Semester End Viva Voce
+Optoelectronics and Optoelectronic Sensors, Digital Communication Systems, Broadband Communication Networks, Elective I, Fiber Optic Components (Practical), Optoelectronics Lab (Practical), Algorithm Development Lab (Practical), Semester End Viva Voce, Seminar I.

-Optical Communication Systems, Optical Networks, Elective II, Elective III, Network Lab (Practical), Network Programming with Python (Practical), Entrepreneurship and Innovation, Semester End Viva Voce
+Optical Communication Systems, Optical Networks, Elective II, Elective III, Network Lab (Practical), Automation Lab (Practical), Mini Project, Entrepreneurship and Innovation.

-Elective IV, Elective V, Network Automation with Python (Practical), Basics of Managing a Business, Project Interim Review
+Elective IV, Elective V, Network Security Lab, Project Interim Review, Seminar II.